 The Academic Ranking of World Universities (ARWU) is also a global ranking published annually by the Shanghai Jiao Tong University (which is why it is also known as the Shanghai Ranking).
 Institutions are ranked according to the number of Nobel Prizes and Fields Medals awarded to staff members and alumni and the number of citations and articles in Nature and Science.

-In the 2011 ranking, the average number of citations of the publications of the UvA, normalized for field differences, publication year, and document type, falls within the top 20% of the 500 institutions worldwide with the most publications.
-13.8% of the UvA publications belong to the top 10% most frequently cited publications in their field each year.
-The UvA also does well in terms of the new indicators collaborative publications (top 10% worldwide) and international collaborative publications (top 20% worldwide).
+In the 2013 ranking, the average number of citations of the publications of the UvA, normalised for field differences and publication year, falls within the top 20% of the 500 institutions worldwide with the most publications.
+Thirteen per cent of the UvA publications belong to the top 10% most frequently cited publications in their field each year.
+The UvA also scores well on collaborative articles: 80% of UvA publications have been co-authored with one or more other organisations (59th in the ranking) and half of all UvA publications have been co-authored with another country.

-The University Ranking mainly evaluates bachelor programmes in Germany and a nunber of neighbouring countries.
+The University Ranking mainly evaluates Bachelor's programmes in Germany and a number of neighbouring countries.
 The UvA has participated in the rankings of the following subject areas: Biology, English, History, Computer Science, Physics, Educational Sciences, Psychology, Romance languages and cultures, Chemistry, and Mathematics.

 The CHE rankings differ in a number of ways from the rankings mentioned earlier: